 Sell Winning Stocks, Move into New Leaders

-Of course, it’s still a bull market, so I’m not trying to worry you; I’m still thinking the uptrend has a way to go.
+Of course, it’s still a bull market, so I’m not trying to worry you; I think the uptrend has a way to go.
 But there are some stocks that have been running for many months and are beginning to show toppy action, so you ideally want to have your antennae up, take action when you see it, and move money into fresher leading stocks.

-For further updates on GRUB as well as new growth stock ideas for your portfolio, consider trying Cabot Growth Investor which features market leaders you can latch on for big profits.
+For additional growth stocks which you can add to for your portfolio, consider trying Cabot Growth Investor, which features market leaders you can latch on for big profits.